-Originally known as Pick's disease, the name and classification of FTD has been a topic of discussion for over a century.
+Originally known as Pick's disease, the name, and classification of Frontotemporal Dementia (FTD) has been a topic of discussion for over a century.
 The current designation of the syndrome groups together Pick's disease, primary progressive aphasia, and semantic dementia as FTD.

 The first type features behavior that can be either impulsive (dis-inhibited) or bored and listless (apathetic).
 It also includes inappropriate social behavior; lack of social tact; lack of empathy; distractibility; loss of insight into the behaviors of oneself and others; an increased interest in sex; changes in food preferences; agitation or, conversely, blunted emotions; neglect of personal hygiene; repetitive or compulsive behavior, and decreased energy and motivation.

 The second type primarily features symptoms of language disturbance, including difficulty making or understanding speech, often in conjunction with the behavioral type's symptoms.
 Spatial skills and memory remain intact.
-There is a strong genetic component to the disease; FTD often runs in families.
+The disease has a strong genetic component; FTD often runs in families.